sriranjan-tadimari/LedgerApplication/README.md

 ```
 git config --global http.sslBackend schannel
 ```
-These commands were executed on Window 10 OS.
-Please make appropriate changes when running on Linux OS.
+_These commands were executed on Window 10 OS.
+Please make appropriate changes when running on Linux OS._

 ## Usage

-Windows and Linux supports using CURL to execute REST calls via Windows Command Prompt or Linux terminal window.
+Windows and Linux supports using CURL to execute REST calls in Windows Command Prompt or Linux terminal window.

 * To get all the transactions that have not been soft deleted:
 ```